 It's the chain that keeps us together, the – er – thinking about tomorrow that doesn't stop, and though we've been down one time, been down two times, we keep on going back there.
-Three and a half decades on and 'Rumours', this paragon of West Coast FM dream-pop, still exerts a pull, both on the sort of young, hip band that raided the Mac oeuvre for last year's 'Just Tell Me That You Want Me' compilation and you, you the punter who hared out and bought the deluxe 35th anniversary reissue.
+Almost four decades on and 'Rumours', this paragon of West Coast FM dream-pop, still exerts a pull, both on the sort of young, hip band that raided the Mac oeuvre for last year's 'Just Tell Me That You Want Me' compilation and you, you the punter who hared out and bought the deluxe 35th anniversary reissue.

 So naturally you'll be familiar with the album, but I'm going to take a flier and hope you might not know these 20 facts.
 Not completely anyway.